joinpursuit/ac-curriculum-web/LESSON-TEMPLATE.md

 * For example: ‘Learn how to use Github to collaborate with a team’

 ## Structure
+* This is just an example structure, feel free to change
 * 10:00 - 10:40 - Challenge problem
 * 10:40 - 10:45 Break
 * 10:45 - 11:30 Lecture part 1